POEMS FROM THE DESERT

-The poems tell of love and loss, hopes and fears, the thoughts of ordinary young soldiers, many of whom had never left home before, catapulted from Europe into the vast, barren, inhospitable Western desert of North Africa and its no-place-to-hide warfare.
+The poems tell of love and loss and the hopes and fears of ordinary young soldiers, many of whom had never left Britain before, who find themselves in the vast, inhospitable desert of North Africa and its no-place-to-hide warfare.

-Among them is Isaac, a young man in his twenties from intelligence corp.
-His poem, depicting the historic Battle of Alamein, wins first prize, presented by General Montgomery himself.
-Seventy years later, he recalls the battle and is captured on camera reciting his poem for the first and last time.
+Among them is Tony (Israel), a young man in his twenties from intelligence corp.
+His poem about the 2nd Battle of El Alamein, won 1st prize, presented by Field Marshal Montgomery himself.
+Seventy years later Tony recalls the battle on camera and recites his poem for the first and last time.

-This film tells the story of the Eighth Army, told through the accounts and poems read by the men who were there and the women left behind.
-A last account before they themselves pass into history.
-2015 is the anniversary of the end of World War II, but few now are left to tell the tale.
+The film Poems from the Desert tells the story of the Allied Eighth Army through the personal accounts and poems of the men who were there and the women they left behind.
+A final account before they themselves pass into history.

 It is a universal film.
-Though written by the allied forces, the poems tell of experiences common to Italian and German soldiers too, who shared the desert war.
+Though it tells the story through the eyes of the allied forces, the experience of the desert war was shared by Italian and German soldiers too.